 - Add purée to pastry and cookies.

-Flavor partners.
 The cherimoya has a flavor affinity for heavy cream, kiwi, lemon, lime, mango, orange, passion fruit, pineapple, and sour cream.

-Cherimoya facts and trivia.
 The cherimoya is native to the Andean valleys of Ecuador, Peru, and Chile.
 The fruit grows on a thorny-branched tree that can grow to about 25 feet tall.
 Cherimoya trees do not yield a large number of fruit and each cherimoya fruit must be handpicked as they ripen.

 Cherimoyas easily grow in tropical and subtropical regions.
 Beyond its native range in South America, the cherimoya now grows in Southern California, Australia, Mexico, and Israel.
 Spain is the largest commercial center for cherimoyas.